Nonlinear subspace clustering by functional link neural networks: Experiments

 \emph{2) Performance on the USPS, COIL20 and ORL}: We subsequently compare our proposed algorithms with existing subspace clustering methods on the USPS, COIL20 and ORL datasets, as shown in Table \ref{tab4}.
 Experiment results demonstrate that our proposed algorithms consistently outperform all other compared subspace clustering methods across all evaluation metrics on the USPS and COIL20 datasets.
 Furthermore, they nearly outperform other algorithms on the ORL dataset.
 Particularly noteworthy is the performance of CCSC, which attains the same level of clustering accuracy as FLNNSC, indicating that CCSC fully exploits the nonlinear representations of the data on both datasets.

 For the purpose of exploring the influence of the combination parameter $\lambda$ on CCSC, we plot the evolutionary curves of CCSC with respect to $\lambda$, while maintaining $\alpha$ and $\beta$ fixed at the optimal parameters of FLNNSC.
 The plots are shown in Figure \ref{Fig2}.
 From Figure \ref{Fig2}(a), we observe that CCSC exhibits relatively low clustering accuracy for small $\lambda$ values, where linear representations predominantly contribute to the results.
 As $\lambda$ increases, the performance improves, reaching its peak when $\lambda=1$, where the nonlinear representations are fully exploited without any influence from linear representations.
+In this particular case where $\lambda=1$, CCSC actually reduces to FLNNSC.
+This implies that, on the USPS dataset, the optimal performance of CCSC aligns precisely with that of FLNNSC.
+This result further emphasizes the significance of investigating the nonlinear structure within data.
 Moreover, a similar observation can be made from Figure \ref{Fig2}(b), except NMI experiencing a slight decline from $\lambda=0.9$ to $\lambda=1$.
+Overall, focusing more on uncovering the nonlinear characteristics of data is beneficial to subspace clustering.